So, you want to spruce up your space with an accent wall, but your landlord won’t have it. Ugghhh…Renter problems!

 6. A Large-Scale Mural

 This is where small spaces can really come to life.
 Large landscape murals create the illusion of more space.
 Imagery that draws the eye outward will make the wall appear to stretch beyond the end-point.
 This will make any small room look and feel larger than it really is!
+Magic Murals has a huge collection of beautiful scenic and, Landscape Murals for any room, and style.

 These come in a wide array of images and colors.
 Of course, choose the self-adhesive materials to make installation and removal quick and easy without damage.